 Want to learn the magic that goes on behind the scenes?
 Want to learn and advance your leadership skills?
 If you have Scouts or Venturers who will be 14 or 15 this summer, consider sending them to be a part of the GSR CIT Program!
-Have them choose one of the four, two-week CIT sessions.
+Have them choose one of the three, two-week CIT sessions.
 The weeks must be concurrent!
 However, we do not recommend they serve at the same time your unit is at camp.

-During their first week, participants will experience, assist, and observe in ten different program areas across GSR (five at Camp Bell, five at Hidden Valley) as well as receive some training in the evenings after dinner.
-In the CIT's second week, they are assigned to one specific area where he/she will 'practice teaching' and see whether becoming a future staff member is right for them!
+During their first week, participants will experience, assist, and observe in many different program areas across GSR as well as receive some training in the evenings after dinner.
+In the CIT's second week, they are assigned to one specific area where they will 'practice teaching' and see whether becoming a future staff member is right for them!